mejia-dev/epicodus-capstone-mvp/Timetracker.md

       * Looking at [games page](https://api.arcade.academy/en/latest/sample_games.html).
 None of these appear to have a need for fast-paced precision, so not sure how well this concept works in Arcade.
     * These appear to be the two primary game libraries.
 Will go with JavaScript.

-  * 9:11am PST - am PST --- Researching Audio JSON-ifier
+  * 9:11am PST - 10:18am PST --- Researching Audio JSON-ifier
     * Looking into [Web Audio API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Audio_API) as it has an analyze method that seems to be [used for this purpose](https://stackoverflow.com/questions/62408542/how-to-export-an-audio-file-byte-frequency-data-to-a-json-object).
     * Located [Python-based approach](https://stackoverflow.com/questions/61952022/creating-a-json-with-information-about-audio-file) as well.
     * Located https://webaudioapi.com/samples/.
 Began experimenting with examples.